smelancon/SFFD-response-times/README.md

 # Predicting Response Times of the San Francisco Fire Department

-The goal of this project is to predict the time it will take for the fire department to arrive on the scene of an incident (when applicable) using Apache Spark.
+The goal of this project is to predict the time it will take for the fire department to arrive on the scene of an incident using machine learning in Spark.

 ## Data

 The [data](https://www.kaggle.com/datasf/san-francisco) comes from the San Francisco Open Data dataset on Kaggle.
 Though this dataset is updated regularly, the data for this study was collected on January 24, 2018.
-At the moment, the only data used was the `sfpd_service_calls` table.
+At the moment, the only data used is the `sfpd_service_calls` table.

 ## Progress